PRO-GUNE/e-VoteSecure/docs/report.md

     return s
 ```

-- `trustedAuthority_votePool.py`: Contains the functions for interacting with the `vote_pool` table in the database.
+- `trustedAuthority_votePool.py`: Contains the functions for interacting with the `vote_pool` table in the trusted authority database.

 ```python
 def add_to_vote_pool(signed_vote, connection):